colinmanuel/RFduino-PhoneGap/README.md

 # RFduino Motor Control

-This is a small project to control 12v motors using the [RFduino](http://rfduino.com/ "RFduino") and Don Coleman's [RFduino Plugin PhoneGap](https://github.com/don/cordova-plugin-rfduino/ "RFduino Plugin PhoneGap").
+This is a small project to control 12v motors using the [RFduino](http://rfduino.com/ "RFduino") and Don Coleman's [RFduino Plugin for PhoneGap](https://github.com/don/cordova-plugin-rfduino/ "RFduino Plugin for PhoneGap").

 ### TODO:
 -  ~~Communicate with RFduino~~